 Albuquerque Trucking Accident Causing a Hip Replacement: Albuquerque Trucking Accident Lawyer Explains This Serious Injury

 All 18 wheeler collisions, even at low-speed, can generate significant force which can break bone and tear muscle.
 One of the most serious types of injuries is damage to the hip and pelvis.
 In an Albuquerque trucking accident, this type of damage can be so severe that a hip replacement surgery is necessary.
 This is a very complex, invasive, and irreversible surgery.
 The worst part is that it will only last between 10 and 20 years, meaning patients may need to require additional hip replacements decades after the big rig crash.
-This is why individuals who were injured in a box truck crash and need a hip replacement should call the experienced Albuquerque trucking accident lawyer at the Caruso Law Offices, P.C.
+This is why individuals who were injured in a box truck crash and need a hip replacement should call the experienced Albuquerque trucking accident lawyer at the NM Truck Accident Attorneys

 At our law firm, we help you and your family obtain the compensation necessary to pay for medical bills, future surgeries, lost wages, lost earnings if you cannot return to employment with the same compensation, property damage, and compensation for pain and suffering.
-If you have sustained a serious hip and pelvis fracture or injury in an Albuquerque trucking accident, call the Caruso Law Offices, P.C. for a FREE consultation by dialing (505) 883-5000.
+If you have sustained a serious hip and pelvis fracture or injury in an Albuquerque trucking accident, call the NM Truck Accident Attorneys for a FREE consultation by dialing (505) 883-5000.